oracle/oci-python-sdk/README.rst

 About
 =====

 This is the Python SDK for Oracle Cloud Infrastructure.
-Python 3.6+ are supported.
+Python 3.6, 3.7, 3.8 and 3.9 are supported.

 .. code-block:: pycon